Table of Contents

 • In a commercial building to distinguish the consumption of different surface areas

-• In a campsite or a port to account for consumption per pitch
+• In a campsite or a port to account for consumption by pitch

-• In any situation requiring measuring, accounting, and billing for electricity consumption
+• In any situation requiring the measurement, accounting and billing of electricity consumption

-An RCP (Self-consumption community) allows the occupants of one or more buildings to consume together the electricity produced locally by a photovoltaic installation.
-The owner or the co-ownership association resells this electricity to the members of the RCP, while the DSO provides the necessary supplement and buys back the surplus.
+An RCP (Regrouping for self-consumption) allows occupants of one or more buildings to consume together the electricity produced locally by a photovoltaic installation.
+The owner or the Co-owners association resells this electricity to the members of the RCP, while the DSO provides the necessary supplement and buys back the surplus.

 Standard connection diagram of an RCP